Axway/streams-open-docs/content/en/docs/streams/quickstart.md

 ---
-title: Get started with Axway Streams (v2 Beta)
+title: Get started with Axway Streams
 linkTitle: Get started
-weight: 2
+weight: 1
 date: 2019-04-02
 description: Learn how to create your first Event-Driven API with Streams.
 ---